clacladev/RandomColor/README.md

 # Installation

+### Option A: Frameworks (Best)
+Trasnform your XCode project into a workspace.
+Then add the RandomColorExample project to your workspace.
+Now goes in the Project, select your app *target* and add a new *Linked Framework*.
+Add the framework with name **RandomColor.framework**.

+### Option B: Copy
 Download the code and add to your project the file **RandomColorExtension.swift** .
 Start to use the new class methods.